Kerykes

+Kerykes /ˈkɛrᵻˌkiːz/ or ceryces /ˈsɛrᵻˌsiːz/ (Κήρυκες, pl. of Κῆρυξ, Keryx) were ancient Greek functionaries, who served as heralds, announcers, and messengers.
+They are attested from the Bronze Age onwards.

+Bronze Age

-The kerykes /ˈkɛrᵻˌkiːz/ or ceryces /ˈsɛrᵻˌsiːz/ (Κήρυκες, pl. of Κῆρυξ, Keryx) of Bronze Age Pylos 1200 BC, home to the aged Homeric hero Nestor and the Neleides, are listed in the Linear B tablets as 𐀏𐀬𐀐 ka-ru-ke serving the 𐀨𐀷𐀒𐀪 ra-wa-ko-ri, the commander of armed forces.
+Linear B tablets from Bronze Age Pylos ca. 1200 BC refer to 𐀏𐀬𐀐 ka-ru-ke serving the 𐀨𐀷𐀒𐀪 ra-wa-ko-ri, the commander of armed forces.
 In Athens, this office became ceremonial, functioning from the Leokoreion, a building site at the Dipylon Gate.
-Linear B tablets that refer to the keryx mention the office in context with 𐀁𐀔𐁀𐀀𐀩𐀊 e-ma-a_{2} (e-ma-ha) a-re-ja, Hermes Areias, meaning either the Warrior, or the Curser (aras).
+Linear B tablets that refer to the keryx mention the office in connection with 𐀁𐀔𐁀𐀀𐀩𐀊 e-ma-a_{2} (e-ma-ha) a-re-ja, Hermes Areias, meaning either the Warrior, or the Curser (aras).

-Overview
+Homeric epics

 In Iliad, the Homeric epic, heralds serve heroic nobility in humble tasks, as cooks, fire-kindlers, wine-pourers, and waiters during feasts and symposia, as scavengers of corpses on the battlefield for cremation or as umpires during funeral games, as messengers between enemies, allies, and warriors during battle, as announcers of public assembly and as language translators (hermeneus), and in other odd jobs that earned them the rank of demiourgoi, public workers.
 Their ubiquitous yet invisible presence behind the scenes requires concentration, for to understand what they did demands a shift in focus, like watching the black and white striped referees in a football game, rather than the players competing and scoring.
 Accordingly, demiourgoi alone demonstrate declining status, hence the heraldic office itself declined in sanctity and authority, even though its exalted status survived in archaic Athens.
 Two of the most prominent kerykes were the Spartan herald Talthybios, and the Trojan herald Idaios, both being spear-carriers; they were known by the epithet pepnumenō.

+Archaic Period

 By the archaic period 700-650 BC, Hesiod identifies Hermes with the herald of the Olympian gods that has special control over the daimonic winged Keres in-flight into and out of Demeter Pandora, personified wine-storage jars blamed for all of the ills of humans, where only Hope lingered at the rim.
 She was Demeter Anesidora, one aspect of the grain-goddess at Athens who preceded the revenge-filled Demeter Erinys 'at Eleusis.The Homeric Hymn to Demeter (147) names her Maia, also the mother of Hermes Kêryx.
 The burial spot of herald Anthemokritos helps identify the larger grave-mound of the Athenian Kerykes with the massive Tomb 9 along the Eridanos River outside the Dipylon Gate.